 By now you know we lost the race to elect New Jersey’s one and only independent legislator, but I hope you will join me in feeling like a winner in every other respect.
-Over eight thousand voters deliberately sought and voted for me.
+Over nine thousand voters deliberately sought and voted for me.
 Every vote was a hard-won departure from the party line.

 We ran for five months on overdrive “running the other way” to challenge the polarized, paralyzed political system.
 Obstacles were enormous – Christie’s coattails, unaffiliated voters’ off-year apathy, Democrats’ despondence and systemic biases against independents.
 We were undeterred.